We provide quality consultation, training and team building for behavioral health settings.

 MA, LMFT, LADC, ADCR-MN

 Carmichael Finn has over twenty years experience in the field of behavioral health addressing the needs of individuals, families and organizations.
 Besides training and consultation, Carmichael is the current Executive Director at Recovering Hope Treatment Center in Mora, Minnesota.
+He is also the co-owner of NorthRise Counseling and Therapy in Minneapolis.

-Finn's professional interests encompass advanced ethics, supervision, organizational and systems change, research, relational theories, and addiction and family dynamics.
+Carmichael's professional interests encompass advanced ethics, supervision, organizational and systems change, research, relational theories, and addiction and family dynamics.

 Please do not hesitate to reach out if you have questions, comments, or ideas.